mrochon/IEFPolicies/README.md

 # IEF Policies PowerShell module

 ## Purpose
-Aids in the development and deployment of the Azure B2C Identity Experience Policy xml files.
-Provides cmdlets to initiate a new IEF project from the starter pack, augment it with additional sample-sourced files an deploy these to a tenant.
-The import cmdlet does on-the-fly substitution of source elements which vary from tenant to tenant, e.g. tenant name, IEFApplication and ProxyIEFApplication application ids.
-Effectively, it allows the developer to deploy a starter pack to their B2C tenant with no code modification whatsoever.
+Aids in development and deployment of the Azure B2C Identity Experience Policy (IEF) xml files.
+Provides cmdlets to initiate a new policy set from the starter packs, merge community and other samples into the set, deploy to B2C with no need for deployment-specific source changes.
+Also, includes commands for downloading existing policy sets or deleting them from a B2C tenant.
+Includes a command that may be used to setup a new B2C tenant for use with IEF.
-It also makes it easier to re-deploy the same set of xml policies to multiple tenants (dev, test, etc.) by just adjusting the configuration file used by the import cmdlet.
+Makes it easy to re-deploy the same set of xml policies to multiple tenants (dev, test, etc.) by just adjusting the configuration file used by the import cmdlet.
+Requires either interactive or un-attended (client credentials) authentication to a B2C tenant.

 [This repo](https://github.com/mrochon/B2CPipeline) shows how to use this module in an Azure Pipeline for continous deployment of custom journeys.